 Do Taxes Influence Where U.S. Corporations Invest?

-U.S. Treasury Department; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+U.S. Treasury Department; CESifo (Center for Economic Studies and Ifo Institute)

 Grinnell College - Department of Economics

 National Tax Journal, Vol. 53, No. 4, December 2000

 This paper uses data aggregated from tax returns of more than 500 U.S. multinational corporations (MNCs) to identify the role of host country tax rates in determining the amount of capital invested in 60 potential locations.
 The empirical results show that average effective tax rates have a significant effect on the choice of a location and the amount of capital invested there.
 A lower tax rate that increases the after-tax return to capital by one percent is associated with about 3 percent more real capital invested if the country has an open trade regime.
 The attractive power of low tax rates is weakened if the country has a more restrictive trade regime.
 Approximately 19 percent of U.S. capital abroad would be in a different location in the absence of any effect of taxes.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo3 in 0.432 seconds